ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 both of these methods would expose the signing key to the RS, and in the case of an structured access token, potentially to any party that can see the access token itself unless the token's payload has been encrypted.
-Any of these parties would then be able to make calls using the access token by creating a valid signature.
-With asymmetric cryptography, the RS only needs to know the public key associated with the token in order to validate, and therefore cannot create any new calls.
+Any of these parties would then be able to make calls using the access token by creating a valid signature using the shared key.
+With asymmetric cryptography, the RS needs to know only the public key associated with the token in order to validate the request, and therefore the RS cannot create any new signed calls.

-Symmetric keys also have the expected advantage of providing better protection against quantum threats in the future.
-Also, these types of keys (and their secure derivations) are widely supported among many cloud-based key management systems.

 While both signing approaches are allowed, GNAP treats these two classes of keys somewhat differently.
 Only the public portion of asymmetric keys are allowed to be sent by value in requests to the AS when establishing a connection.
-Since sending a symmetric key (or the private portion of an asymmetric key) would expose the signing material to any parties on the request path, including any attackers, sending these kinds of keys is prohibited.
+Since sending a symmetric key (or the private portion of an asymmetric key) would expose the signing material to any parties on the request path, including any attackers, sending these kinds of keys by value is prohibited.
-Symmetric keys can still be used by client instances, but only a reference to the key and not its value can be sent.
-This allows the AS to use pre-registered symmetric keys as well as key derivation schemes to take advantage of symmetric cryptography but without requiring key distribution at runtime, which would expose the keys in transit.
+Symmetric keys can still be used by client instances, but only if the client instance can send a reference to the key and not its value.
+This approach allows the AS to use pre-registered symmetric keys as well as key derivation schemes to take advantage of symmetric cryptography but without requiring key distribution at runtime, which would expose the keys in transit.